tunapanda/provision/README.md

 The idea is to do an automated provision a physical machine or a VM using [ansible](http://ansible.com) and [vagrant](http://www.vagrantup.com).
 The provisioned system can then optionally be used to generate a bootable ISO using a customized version of the sadly now quasi-defunct [remastersys](https://en.wikipedia.org/wiki/Remastersys).

 ## How do I use it?
-The very basics (test VM with default config):
+To provision a test VM with a default-ish config:

 1. Install [Vagrant](http://vagrantup.com)
 2. Clone this repo